callum-b/oldfieldpipelines/README.md

  - file_extension: bed (the file extension is bed)

-Input files bear no replicate number.
+Input files have no replicate number.
 One input will be used for all the replicates of one experimental condition.
 If you also obtained the test data, you should see the naming convention for the fastq files.
-Because there are two separate files for a paired-end experiment, the two files are tagged as "_fw" and _"rv" for forward and reverse.
+If there are two separate files for a paired-end experiment, the two files should be tagged as "_fw" and _"rv" for forward and reverse.
 Once aligned, the files will bear the "_pe" tag.
-You may also notice that the fastq files in the TP63 experiment already bear the "filtered" tag in their name.
+You may also add the ".filtered" tag in your file names.
 It is possible to use externally processed files in the pipeline, but this should be done with some care.
 I'd recommend looking into how Snakemake handles inputs and outputs, and then inspecting the Snakefile to look at the relevant rules you'll be bypassing.

 ## Local usage

+To start, clone this repo or download it as a zip and unzip it.

 **!!MAC USERS!!** you will need to have Homebrew installed.
-Also, you need to comment out the lines for pysam, deeptools, macs and multiqc in burnard_smk_chipseq.yaml (add a # before the - for that line).
-Once you have created and activated your environment, download them using pip (something like "pip install pysam==0.22 deeptools==3.5.5 macs3==3.0.1 multiqc==1.28")
+Also, you need to comment out the lines for pysam, deeptools, macs and multiqc in smk_chipseq.yaml (add a # before the - for that line).
+Once you have created and activated your environment, download them using pip (something like `pip install pysam==0.22 deeptools==3.5.5 macs3==3.0.1 multiqc==1.28`)

 First, install micromamba: